haydenstone/Gaia-s-Seed/README.md

 **Edge 1: Creation.** An ad should highlight a real-world problem and demonstrate how a specific action or resource is creating a solution.
 For example, instead of a commercial for a new smartphone, an ad would show how a company is using recycled materials from old phones to build infrastructure in a developing community.
 The ad becomes a celebration of a problem solved.

-**Edge 2: Elimination.** The ad's second edge is its power to cut away waste.
-By focusing on solutions and circular economies, it naturally eliminates outdated, wasteful processes.
-The ad for the recycling initiative not only shows what is being created but also implicitly shows what is being eliminated: landfills and environmental harm.

-The ad's message will be from an "unknown originator," a mysterious but well-intentioned source.
-This adds a sense of shared purpose and divine guidance, reminding us that we are all part of a larger plan.
+**Edge 2: Reflection (Metaphysical).** This is the new, deeper aspect.
+The ad's message, in its subtext or "meta text," will reflect the first edge's solution in an eternal context.
+Using your example, if the physical problem is the "body the temple of Yahweh needs no lies," the physical solution is a "new firewall translation logic layer."
+The metaphysical reflection in the ad's message is that this action also cleanses the spiritual temple, removing the "lies" or "corruption" from the soul.
+The ad's message isn't just about a physical solution; it's a parable about a spiritual one.

 ## **How to Use This Seed**